Adel-Hani-Saaed/ITI-Graduation-project-/README.md

 High-speed mode represents the state in which the vehicle is traveling at higher speeds, typically on highways or open roads.
 It includes the following features:

 #### Features:
-1. ACC (Adaptive Cruise Control): Similar to Low-Speed Mode, the vehicle can automatically adjust its speed to maintain a safe following distance from the vehicle ahead.
+-ACC (Adaptive Cruise Control): Similar to Low-Speed Mode, the vehicle can automatically adjust its speed to maintain a safe following distance from the vehicle ahead.
-2. AEB (Automated Emergency Braking): The system can automatically apply the brakes in emergency situations to prevent or mitigate collisions.
+-AEB (Automated Emergency Braking): The system can automatically apply the brakes in emergency situations to prevent or mitigate collisions.
-3. LKS (Lane Keeping Support): The system assists the driver in keeping the vehicle within its lane, providing steering support if necessary.
+-LKS (Lane Keeping Support): The system assists the driver in keeping the vehicle within its lane, providing steering support if necessary.

-## Acknowledgments
-I would like to acknowledge the entire team and the open-source community for making this project possible.
+-LDW (Lane Departure Warning): The LDW feature provides a warning to the driver when the vehicle drifts out of its lane without signaling.

 ## Presentation